 Not coincidentally, perhaps, Keystone Camp took shape during formative years for women: It opened four years before the 19th Amendment granted women the right to vote.

 The young women who came to Keystone had formative experiences of their own.
 Holt and Ellis believed in the power of rigorous outdoor activity to help each camper reach her fullest potential.

-For a century, campers at Keystone have spent their days splashing and swimming in the lake, learning sportsmanship on the tennis courts, and bonding with horses as part of the equestrian program.
+For over a century, campers at Keystone have spent their days splashing and swimming in the lake, learning sportsmanship on the tennis courts, and bonding with horses as part of the equestrian program.
 By the end of the 1920s, horseback riding was a required activity at Keystone, in part because it taught campers an important life lesson: Always get back on the horse.
 The “Bit-the-Dust Club” made falling off the horse — and getting back in the saddle — a point of pride.

 Campers got information about activities and other camp goings-on from the Kamp Key newsletter, which debuted on two typewritten sheets in 1918.
 By the 1930s, the Kamp Key had become a mainstay, featuring hand-drawn covers, current activities, notable accomplishments by campers, and a column called “Advice for the Lovelorn,” written by a “Miss Nona No It All,” who, though anonymous, bore a distinct similarity to Fannie Holt.

 It is in this happy and healthful out-of-doors life that real Camp Spirit abounds.